 1. ABOUT THIS PRIVACY NOTICE

-Médecins Sans Frontières Hong Kong (“MSFHK”, “we”, “our”, “us”) respects your personal data privacy when collecting, using, processing, storing, transferring and destructing personal data.
+Médecins Sans Frontières Hong Kong (“MSFHK”, “we”, “our”, “us”) respects your personal data privacy when collecting, using, processing, maintaining, storing, transferring and destructing personal data.
 This Privacy Notice (“Notice”) explains our policies and practices, and applies to information collection and use, including but not limited to, while you are visiting and using our websites and other offline channels.

 It is written in accordance with relevant data protection laws in force including but not limited to the Hong Kong Personal Data (Privacy) Ordinance (Cap.
 486) and European Union General Data Protection Regulations.
 “Personal Data” means information directly or indirectly relating to you or other identifiable individual.
 When we collect personal data from individuals, we will provide them with a Personal Information Collection Statement ("PICS"), or by a separate notification, on or before the collection in an appropriate format and manner.